kasech-isaac/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` goes around through every item in the Array without stopping.  `.forEach` does not return a new array. return is optional.
+`.map` returns a new array and doesnot maniplate the orginal array.

 2. Explain the difference between a callback and a higher order function.

+Callback function are passed in where higher order functions receives.

 3. What is closure?

+closures are the ability for a child function or an inner function to access variables from a higher level scope even the variables have been called or closed or terminated.

 4. Describe the four rules of the 'this' keyword.

+windo binding:- it's the default if none of the other rules apply `this` default to the window.
+New Binding:- it’s the defat if none of others rule apply ‘this’ defaults to the window.

+Implicit binding :- only applies to object with methods.
+When we invoked we look the left side of the dot that’s where ‘this’ refer too.

+Exlicit Binding:- Help us to tell what this keyword should refers to.
+Three way to tell this is .call, .apply .bind.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() replaces .call for us.

 ### Task 1 - Project Set up